sara1989mohammadi/tutorial-dotnet/README.md

 A structure is a collection of variables of different data types under a single unit.
 It is almost similar to a class because both are user-defined data types and both hold a bunch of different data types.
 13. What is enum in C#?
 Enumeration (or enum) is a value data type in C#.
 It is mainly used to assign the names or string values to integral constants, which make a program easy to read and maintain.
 For example, the 4 suits in a deck of playing cards may be 4 enumerators named Club, Diamond, Heart, and Spade, belonging to an enumerated type named Suit.
 Other examples include natural enumerated types (like the planets, days of the week, colors, directions, etc.).
 The main objective of enum is to define our own data types(Enumerated Data Types).
 Enumeration is declared using the enum keyword directly inside a namespace, class, or structure.
-19. What are the different ways in which a method can be Overloaded in C#?
-Method Overloading is the common way of implementing polymorphism.
-It is the ability to redefine a function in more than one form.
-A user can implement function overloading by defining two or more functions in a class sharing the same name.
-C# can distinguish the methods with different method signatures. i.e. the methods can have the same name but with different parameters list (i.e. the number of the parameters, order of the parameters, and data types of the parameters) within the same class.
-Overloaded methods are differentiated based on the number and type of the parameters passed as arguments to the methods.
-You can not define more than one method with the same name, Order, and type of the arguments.
-It would be a compiler error.
-The compiler does not consider the return type while differentiating the overloaded method.
-But you cannot declare two methods with the same signature and different return types.
-It will throw a compile-time error.
-If both methods have the same parameter types, but different return types, then it is not possible.